ndswecker/from-the-ashes/01 - Lore/Death of Abimelech - True.md

 One by one, they dragged each victim to the edge of the trench.
 One by one, he forced elves and tieflings to kneel beneath the power of his boot.
-One by one, Captain David drew his blade across their throats, and General Abimelech kicked their bodies into the pit.
+One by one, Captain David drew his blade across their throats, and General Abimelech kicked their lifeless bodies into the pit.
 Adults, elders, mothers, and children.

 “One God.
 One Land.
 One Human-kind.”